thephpleague/flysystem/v2/upgrade-from-1.x.md

 ---
 layout: default
-title: Upgrade to 2.0.0
+title: Upgrade from 1.x
+permalink: /docs/upgrade-from-1.x/
-permalink: /v2/docs/advanced/upgrade-to-2.0.0/
+redirect_from: /v2/docs/advanced/upgrade-to-2.0.0/
 ---

 Flysystem V1 was released on the 19th of January in 2015.
-Since then it has maintained full backwards compatibility.
+Since then, it has maintained full backwards compatibility.
 In order to guarantee that for the years to come, some changes were needed.
 Some functionality needed to be standardized in order to make behavior more predictable.
 This meant some functionality needed to be scoped down, some "accidental" features